-Editor’s Note: Further description is FFS
+Insufficient validation of the Redirection URI effectively breaks client identification or authentication and allows an attacker to obtain an authorization code or access token.

 5.9.2 Usage in 5G SBA

-There is no security related usage in 5G SBA.
+Redirection URIs are not used between the authorization server and the client in 5G SBA token-based authorization.

 5.9.3 Assessment

-Redirection URI not applied in 5G SBA.
+Redirection URIs between the authorization server and the client are not applied in 5G SBA.
 Therefore, no further investigation is required.

 5.10 BSP#10: Credential Leakage via Referer Headers